djon2003/DNS-323/README.md

 - SSH-b: Ensure to have the modification of `/bin/apt-install`

-- SSH-i: In `install base system`:
+- SSH-i: In *install base system*:
     - Choose `none` on the kernel question.

-- Continue up to "Configure package manager"
+- Continue up to *Configure package manager*
 	- I chose `No` to first two choices, **security updates** only.

 - Continue with *Select and install software*